zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_manifest_tool_user_guide.rst

     #define CONFIG_NAME

-The configurations can be divided into two categaries.
+The configurations can be divided into two categories.

 - Generic configurations: